 So you’ve eaten your breakfast, lunch, and dinner.
 Now it’s time for dessert, and by dessert we mean prizes!
-The prizes for the Arena Open have so far been consistent, with the only change being that a new event qualification has been added.
-Take a look:
+The prizes for the Arena Open have gotten a little complicated with WotC most recent announcement, since there are now two roads for you to take on Day 1.

 While a staggering $2,000 USD is waiting for you if you reach seven wins on Day 2, WotC has added a new incentive to the prize pool.
 Reaching five or more match wins on Day 2 of the Arena Open will grant you eligibility to participate in the subsequent set-related Qualifier Weekend!

 This addition comes as part of the plan that Wizards has to expand their Esports scene and make it more accessible.
-This change will be in effect for the 2020-2021 Esports season as of the Arena Open on August 1st.
+This change came into effect for the 2020-2021 Esports season as of the Arena Open on August 1st.

 An All-Access Competitive Event

-When it comes to the competitive scene for MTG Arena, events up until now have been exclusively invite-only.
-You would originally have to climb all the way to the top 1,200 of Mythic rank to receive an invitation to a Qualifier, and that’s no simple feat.
+When it came to the competitive scene for MTG Arena, events used to be exclusively invite-only.
+You would have to climb all the way to the top 1,200 of Mythic rank to receive an invitation to a Qualifier, and that was no simple feat.

 The Arena Open is different.
-Just as its name implies, it’s open to you with no need for an invite or to qualify in any other way.
-You simply pay the entry fee and play your games and, with a little bit of luck and well-trained skill, you’ve got a chance to go big and make it to a Qualifier Weekend.
+Just as its name implies, it’s open to you with no need for an invite or qualification to participate.
+You simply pay the entry fee, play your games, and you’ve got a chance to go big and make it to a Qualifier Weekend with a little bit of luck and skill.